 What are the Shifts in the Demand Curve?

-This concept was derived under the presumption that the customer’s earning, the costs of other commodities and the proclivities of the customer are given.
-Given the costs of other commodities and the proclivities of a customer, if the earning rises, the demand for the commodity at each cost price changes, hence, there is a demand curve shift.
+This concept was derived under the presumption that the customer’s earnings, the costs of other commodities, and the proclivities of the customer are given.
+Given the costs of other commodities and the proclivities of a customer, if the earning rises, then the demand for the commodity at each cost price changes.
+Hence, there is a shift in the demand curve.

-For normal commodities, the demand curve moves toward the right and for inferior goods, the demand curve moves toward the left.
-Given the customer’s earning and his or her proclivities, if the cost of a corresponding commodity differs, the demand for a commodity at each degree of its cost differs and there is a demand curve shift.
-If there is a rise in the price of an alternative commodity, the demand curve moves toward the right.
+For normal commodities, the demand curve moves towards the right and for inferior goods, the demand curve moves towards the left.
+Given the customer’s earning and his or her proclivities, if the cost of a corresponding commodity differs, then the demand for a commodity at each degree of its cost differs and there is a shift in the demand curve.
+If there is a rise in the price of an alternative commodity, then the demand curve moves towards the right.

-The demand curve for cold drinks, for instance, is likely to shift toward the right in the summer because of preference for cold drinks increases in summer.
-Disclosure of the fact that cold-drinks might be injurious to health can adversely affect proclivities for cold-drinks.
-This is likely to result in a leftward demand curve shift for cold-drinks.
+The demand curve for cold drinks, for instance, is likely to shift towards the right in the summer because the preference for cold drinks increases in summer.
+The disclosure of the fact that cold drinks might be injurious to health can adversely affect proclivities for cold drinks.
+This is likely to result in a leftward demand curve shift for cold drinks.

-This is a detailed and elucidated information about the concept Shifts in the Demand Curve.
+This was all about the concept of the shifts in the demand curve.
 To learn more, stay tuned to BYJU’S.